 If you are looking to give pupils more responsibility, then why not sign up to the free RHS Campaign for School Gardening?
 The campaign aims to provide children with gardening opportunities to enhance their own skills and boost development.
 According to the horticultural charity, taking part in the initiative improves physical and mental wellbeing and builds life skills such as confidence, teamwork and communication, among many other positive benefits.
 By registering, schools receive a free welcome pack containing seeds and free downloadable resources, as well as teacher training courses on how to make the most of your time outside with your pupils.

-Kingswood will be offering day trips at its centres which aim to condense a residential experience into one day full of activities.
+Kingswood will be looking at resuming residential experiences after 17th May.
 Ranging from zip wires, climbing and abseiling, pupils can improve their resilience, confidence and life skills on a visit, which will offer opportunities to focus on new challenges.
-The new activity days are currently scheduled to begin on 1st February 2021 at its sites, which include Grosvenor Hall in Kent, West Runton in Norfolk and Peak Venture in south Yorkshire.

-Mill on the Brue Outdoor Activity Centre in Bruton, Somerset, has also adapted its offer to provide school day trips when the time is right, featuring five full hours of exciting and challenging activities to build that sense of achievement when completing a new task, which ultimately improves mental health.
-According to the team, a day trip also improves resilience, confidence and self-belief, as well as giving pupils the chance to bond with friends and teachers away from a classroom environment.
+Mill on the Brue Outdoor Activity Centre in Bruton, Somerset, provides activities that improve resilience, confidence and self-belief, as well as giving pupils the chance to bond with friends and teachers away from a classroom environment.

 Understanding the importance of nature